December 18, 2024

 However, compensation that could reach $2.5 million proved a sticking point as MPEC debated whether to pay the adviser by the issue studied or on a retainer.

-“It’s hard for me to have perspective on this,” Public Generating Pool’s Mary Wiencke said.
+“It’s hard for me to have perspective on this,” the Public Generating Pool’s Mary Wiencke said.
 “Paying $2.5 million to do nothing?
 Yeah, I’d like to have that job.”

-In other actions, MPEC members approved Tacoma Power’s Thad LeVar and BPA’s Sara Eaton to fill public power vacancies on the MDWG and Michiko Sell, with Grant County (Wash.)
+In other actions, MPEC members approved Tacoma Power’s Thad Levar and BPA’s Sara Eaton to fill public power vacancies on the MDWG and Michiko Sell, with Grant County (Wash.)
 PUD, to an open public power seat on the Markets+ Transmission Working Group.

 As the meeting ended, Dibble appeared to be even more comfortable with SPP’s approach to Markets+.